JanKallman/DrawingArcIssue/README.md

 # DrawingArcIssue

 This sample illustrates the issue we are having trying to calculate the end coordinates of the arcTo element in the presetShapeDefinition.xml.
 It is written in c# and generates the cloud as a svg.
+The problem is to calculate the coordinates for the arcTo element.
+These depends on each other and the calculation error in our code causes the two path not to align.
 This sample uses the cloud shape definition's pathLst:
 ```xml
     <pathLst xmlns="http://schemas.openxmlformats.org/drawingml/2006/main">